tusharchandra19/sentiment-lstm/README.md

 # sentiment-lstm
-In this we ppreedict whether a review is positive or negative using LSTM
+In this we predict whether a review is positive or negative using LSTM